skywind3000/vim-auto-popmenu/README.md

 set shortmess+=c
 ```

-And perhaps a dictionary database plugin:
+And perhaps a dictionary database plugin for many languages:

 ```
 Plug 'skywind3000/vim-dict'